 She went on to become just the fifth-ever player to earn 100 caps for the England Women’s team – also against France, in March 2012.

 The Lincoln Ladies star was an unused substitute during Euro 2005 but she became a key member of the squad that qualified for the 2007 World Cup in China, England’s first World Cup appearance for 12 years.
 Stoney was one of only four (England) players to feature in every minute.

-Back then Casey operated primarily at left-back, and it was in this position she started the 2009 Euros.
+Back then Stoney operated primarily at left-back, and it was in this position she started the 2009 Euros.
 Suspension ruled her out of the second group match, against Russia, but she came straight back into the team and helped her country get to the Final, where they lost to perennial champions Germany.